lsuxrstudio/xrstudioguides/switchboard/README.md

 - If you get a Warning in Switchboard that says `Node_0 already running unreal` check for "ghost sessions" using Task Manager.
 Close them down by right clicking them and choosing **End Task**.

+- If Switchboard immediately crashes after launching rename your default `config` folder to something like `config1` so that it doesn't auto-load your last config anymore.

 #### Resources

 [In-Camera VFX Quick Start](https://docs.unrealengine.com/5.0/en-US/in-camera-vfx-quick-start-for-unreal-engine/)